Giant Inverted Boomerang: Layout and design

 The Giant Inverted Boomerang is a departure from Vekoma's earlier Boomerang designs.
 This model features a vertical cable lift hill that quickly lifts the train up a vertical tower.
 Also, this model is larger than previous Boomerang designs.
 From above, the track layout looks like an 'X'.

 Train

-As a Giant Inverted Boomerang is a shuttle roller coaster, each installation only operates with a single train of eigh cars, each utilizing four-across seating, similar to that on Bolliger & Mabillard's inverted roller coasters.
+As a Giant Inverted Boomerang is a shuttle roller coaster, each installation only operates with a single train of eight cars, each utilizing four-across seating, similar to that on Bolliger & Mabillard's inverted roller coasters.
 Giant Inverted Boomerang seats are staggered such that the outside seats are pushed back slightly behind the middle two seats in each row.
 The train seats a total of 32 riders.

 Goliath at Six Flags New England featured a new train by Premier Rides (different from the originals built by Vekoma).
 This train had four-across seating, similar to Bolliger & Mabillard's inverted roller coasters.
 The new train design was chosen in an attempt to make the lines in the station less complicated to navigate and also to give the ride a higher capacity.